 To download a PDF copy of the commercial building guidelines, see City of Richmond Design Considerations for Commercial Properties: Recycling and Garbage.

 Please note: This resource presents key strategies and general advice for meeting the City regulations.
-These information should be used with, not in place of, all applicable building codes, City standards and other relevant legislations.
+These information should be used with, not in place of, all applicable building codes, City standards and other relevant legislation.

 - To divert as much waste as possible away from garbage disposal and into recycling,